Nanosolar

 Nanosolar was a developer of solar power technology.
 Based in San Jose, CA, Nanosolar developed and briefly commercialized a low-cost printable solar cell manufacturing process.
 The company started selling thin-film CIGS panels mid-December 2007, and planned to sell them at 99 cents per watt, much below the market at the time.
 However, prices for solar panels made of crystalline silicon declined significantly during the following years, reducing most of Nanosolar's cost advantage.
 By February 2013 Nanosolar had laid off 75% of its work force.
 Nanosolar began auctioning off its equipment in August 2013.
-Co-Founder of Nanosolar Martin Roscheisen stated on his personal blog that nanosolar "ultimately failed commercially." and that he would not enter this industry again because of slow-development cycle, complex production problems and the impact of cheap Chinese solar power production.
+Co-founder of Nanosolar Martin Roscheisen stated on his personal blog that nanosolar "ultimately failed commercially." and that he would not enter this industry again because of slow-development cycle, complex production problems and the affects of cheap Chinese solar power production.
 Nanosolar ultimately produced less than 50 MW of solar power capacity despite having raised more than $400 million in investment.

 Financial backers and manufacturing

 Nanosolar was started in 2002 and headquartered in San Jose, California.
 The company received financing from a number of technology investors including Benchmark Capital, Mohr Davidow Ventures, and Larry Page and Sergey Brin, the founders of Google.
-Nanosolar received the largest amount in a round of Venture Capital technology funding amongst United States companies during Q2 2006, with 100 million USD of new funding secured.
-It also received the largest amount of financing of any private company in 2008 (USD 300 million in Q1).
+Nanosolar received the largest amount in a round of Venture Capital technology funding amongst United States companies during Q2 2006, with US$100 million of new funding secured.
+It also received the largest amount of financing of any private company in 2008 (US$300 million in Q1).

 Nanosolar planned to build a large production facility in San Jose, and in Germany at Luckenwalde (Berlin), with an annual capacity of 430 megawatts.
 Several German energy and venture capital companies have heavily invested in this company as a consequence of the favourable economics for solar energy in Germany due to government subsidies.

-On December 12, 2007 the company announced that it had started solar cell production in its San Jose factory, with its German facility slated to go into operation in the 1st quarter of 2008.
+On December 12, 2007, the company announced that it had started solar cell production in its San Jose factory, with its German facility slated to go into operation in the 1st quarter of 2008.
 The company said in 2006 that the San Jose factory, when fully built, would have the capacity to produce 430 megawatts of cells each year.

-On December 18, 2007 the company began shipping its first solar panels for a one-megawatt municipal power plant in Germany.
+On December 18, 2007, the company began shipping its first solar panels for a one-megawatt municipal power plant in Germany.

-On February 17, 2012 Nanosolar announced they had achieved 115MW capacity, $20 Million in additional funding to further expand manufacturing capacity and a NREL Thin-Film Solar Aperture Efficiency of 17.1%.
-This capacity was just over one quarter of the 430 megawatts predicted five years previously.
+On February 17, 2012, Nanosolar announced they had achieved 115MW capacity, $20 million in additional funding to further expand manufacturing capacity and a NREL Thin-Film Solar Aperture Efficiency of 17.1%.
+This capacity was just over one quarter of the 430 megawatts predicted six years previously.